Old Town of Lijiang: History

 Circle dancing in costume is also a custom of the Tibetan people to the north of Lijiang and of the Bai people to the south.
-Previously there were substantial Tibetan and Bai settlements in Dayan Old Town but most of these people have been resettled to districts away from the tourist areas.
-Tibetan circle dancing can be seen occasionally in Dayan Old Town and more regularly in private gardens and Nongjiale (农家乐) gatherings of local Tibetans.
+Previously there were substantial Tibetan and Bai settlements in Dayan old town but most of these people have been resettled to districts away from the tourist areas.
+Tibetan circle dancing can be seen occasionally in Dayan and more regularly in private gardens and Nongjiale (农家乐) gatherings of local Tibetans.
 Both Nakhi and Tibetan circle dancing are practiced outside of the town's Tibetan temples Wenfeng Si (文峰寺) on Wenbifeng (文笔峰) Mountain, Zhiyun Si (指云寺) near Lashi Hai Lake (拉市海), and Fuguo Si (富国寺) on Jade Dragon Mountain (玉龙雪山), especially on temple festival days.

-Greater Lijiang (including Dayan, and two villages to the north, called Baisha (白沙) and Shuhe (束河) respectively) was registered on the UNESCO World Heritage List on December 4, 1997.
-Since then, the local government has taken more responsibility for the development and protection of the old city.
-Lijiang's tourism increased over the past twenty years, and travelers from around the world visit, though most tourists are still Han Chinese from other parts of China; the old town of Dayan has been extensively redeveloped with an eye to enhancing its commercial appeal to Han Chinese tourists and the genuinely old buildings are now in the minority.
+Greater Lijiang, including Dayan and two villages to the north, Baisha (白沙) and Shuhe (束河), was registered on the UNESCO World Heritage List on December 4, 1997.
+About two years earlier, the area had been hit by a devastating earthquake, which necessitated reconstruction of numerous old town structures.
+The local and regional government carried out reconstruction of local traditional dwellings, and overall development, in accordance with UNESCO World Heritage Centre guidance and standards.

+International and Chinese tourism increased greatly after the UNESCO designation.
+Booming tourism, while not altering the authentic physical appearance of the old town, has dramatically changed the social/cultural fabric and land use there.
+90 to 95% of local residents moved out of the old town area because they could rent their homes there to entrepreneurs for very high rents.
+As a result, over 90% of the land intended for residential use has been turned into commercial use properties like guesthouses, shops and restaurants.
+A tourist staying in an old town hotel commented, “without a doubt, Lijiang is the best historic town in China, very ancient, attractive and well protected; but I can hardly find natives, so it is more like a short-stay destination for tourists than a living town for Naxi people.”